EB-3 Skilled or Professional Worker Visa in Texas

 Skilled workers, professionals, and unskilled workers are typically considered third preference applicants.
 They only receive visas that are unused from the Employment First Preference and Second Preference categories.
 Third preference applicants filing for an EB-3 visa often need labor certification approved by the Department of Labor.
 The subgroups of workers included among employment third preference include skilled workers, professionals, and unskilled workers.

 The Different Categories

 Skilled workers are persons who have jobs that require at least two years of training or experience.
 Professionals have jobs that require at least a baccalaureate degree.
 Unskilled workers are those who are capable of filing positions that require less than two years of training.
 Whether you are applying for an EB-3 visa as a skilled, unskilled or professional, you will have to prove that you perform work for which there are no qualified workers in the United States.

 An experienced immigration lawyer can help individuals forge a definite path toward gainful employment and permanent residency in the United States.
-At Peek & Toland, PLLC, our skilled attorneys will provide strong legal representation and provide the counsel and guidance you need throughout the process.
-Contact us for a consultation and to begin the process toward gaining employment in the U.S.
+At Peek & Toland , our skilled attorneys will provide strong legal representation and provide the counsel and guidance you need throughout the process.
+Contact us for a consultation to see if you qualify.

 Call our office at (512) 399-2311 today for help